Bringing Rosemary home will be a lifesaver as it offers numerous health benefits and aesthetic beauty, filling your space with its sweet smell.

 Rosemary’s anti-inflammatory properties come from polyphenolic compounds like rosmarinic acid and carnosic acid.

-The research on the therapeutic effects of Rosemary was done in mice to examine the analgesic effects of Rosemary essential oil and its pharmacodynamic interactions with acetaminophen and codeine.
+Further research on the therapeutic effects of Rosemary was done in mice to examine the analgesic effects of Rosemary essential oil and its pharmacodynamic interactions with acetaminophen and codeine.

 Their findings back up the use of Rosemary for pain relief and highlight the essential oil’s therapeutic potential when combined with analgesic medications.